shawnps/gengo_api_docs/content/overview.md

 ## Ordering jobs

 To order translation, you should make a [translate/jobs/ (POST)](/v2/jobs/#jobs-post) call.
 See the method page for details.
-It's pretty straightforward!
-When you order jobs, they become "available" which means our translators can view them and start working on them straight away.
-When a translator picks up a job the status becomes "pending", and when they have finished the translation the status becomes "reviewable".
-There are two ways to find out if a job has been translated - polling a URL, and assigning a callback.
+As a response to this request, Gengo will return back an order_id number and then begin inserting your jobs into our system.
+At this time, you can make a request to [translate/order/ (GET)](/v2/order/) and check the result of "jobs_queued" to see if your order is processed or not.
+Alternatively, once a translator starts working on one of the jobs, a callback will be sent - which indicates all jobs are in your system from that order.

+## Job statuses

+Once a job has been added to our system, they are given the status "available" which means our translators can now see them and notifications will be sent out.
+When a translator picks up a jobthe status becomes "pending" which means a translator is currently working on that job.
+If the "auto_approve" parameter was set to 0 (false) when the order was placed, the next status the job will change to is "reviewable".
+At this time you can make a [translate/job/ (PUT)](v2/job/#job-put) call to update the status.
+However, if the job was ordered with the "auto_approve" paramater set to 1 (true) then the status will be set to "approved" and your translation will be accessible.

 ## Working without a database